nileshsalpe/nileshsalpe.github.io/_posts/2021-02-01-Code-Review--Etiquettes.md

 ### Dedicated time slot for review

-Team gives dedicated time daily for code review.
+The team should daily dedicated time slot for code review.

-Example morning 10.30 to 11 am all will do code review if they have assigned one.
-Book calendar of team to do so for timely and quality code reviews.
+For example, morning 10.30 to 11 am, all will do dedicated code review if they have assigned one.

+Block calendar of team to do so for timely and quality code reviews.

+If we dont follow such convention, gate-keepers might try to slow speed of code merges and it could also become a dangerous tool to slow down some one's space of changes.

+Above convention elimninated such tactics and helps for speedy, effciient code reviews in timed fashion.

 ### Avoid Silos

 Avoid code brother's environment so no two persons always review each other's code.

-No islands of coder and reviewers.​
+No islands of coder and reviewers.

 ### Avoid conflicts
-by having team consensus on general topics like​
+The team shoulf have consensus on general topics like
-- Code style and formatting (prettier, check style)​
+- Code style and formatting (prettier, check style)
-- Language Conventions (Java, Python, Golang, Nodejs)​
+- Language Conventions (Java, Python, Golang, Nodejs)
-- Framework conventions (Spring, Hibernate, Rest APIs, Swagger etc.)​
+- Framework conventions (Spring, Hibernate, Rest APIs, Swagger etc.)
 - Third party approved list of libraries​
 - Realistic code coverage thresholds line/branch/function converge.
 Example 90% for line, 90% for branch, 80% for function etc.

 ## Before CR

 ### Self-Review

-- Self-Review, You have explained code to yourself first before adding any reviewer.
+- First, you have explained code to yourself before adding any reviewer.
+- Acting like reviewing and putting comments for code of somebody else (though, actually, it is actually your code) helps as lot.
+You might not belive how simple istakes you have done.

 ### Commit Size
 - Code commit size should not be more than ~10 files.
 Code review should finish in ~ 30 min.